cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 chosen at random.
 This random value is used as part of the arithmetic sketching protocol of {{BBCGGI21}}, Appendix C.4.
-After evaluating their IDPF key shares on a given sequence of candidate prefixes, the Aggregators use the sketching protocol to verify that they hold shares of a one-hot vector at a given level of the IDPF tree.
+After evaluating their IDPF key shares on a given sequence of candidate prefixes, the Aggregators use the sketching protocol to verify that they hold shares of a zero vector or a one-hot vector at a given level of the IDPF tree.

 In addition to programming `k` into the IDPF output, for each level of the tree, the Client generates random elements `a`, `b`, and `c` and computes